awsdocs/aws-systems-manager-user-guide/doc_source/application-manager-getting-started-permissions.md

 ## Configuring permissions<a name="application-manager-getting-started-user-permissions"></a>

-To configure Application Manager permissions for an IAM user, group, or role, create an IAM policy using the following example\.
+To configure Application Manager permissions for an IAM entity \(such as a user, group, or role\), create an IAM policy using the following example\.
 This policy example includes all API operations used by Application Manager\.

 ```
                     {